Bullous Pemphigoid

 • Histopathology

-• Specimen collected from edge of blister, and formalin-fixed.
+• Specimen collected from the edge of the blister and formalin-fixed.

 • Characterised by tense sub-epidermal vesicle formation, filled with clear fluid.

-• Early lesions show variable numbers of eosinophils at dermal-epidermal junction, superficial dermal edema and associated basal cell layer vacuolisation which later gives rise to fluid-filled blister.
+• Early lesions show variable numbers of eosinophils at the dermal-epidermal junction, superficial dermal edema, and associated basal cell layer vacuolisation, which later gives rise to a fluid-filled blister.

 • Blister roof consists of full-thickness epidermis with Intact intercellular junctions (key difference with Pemphigus), and overlying epidermis characteristically lacks acantholysis.